Jasonmk47/Sheng-ji/README.md

 -You will see the users appear in a list.
 -Select them and click create a game, the play order will be in the order you selected them.
--Select the game that just appeared and click start game -Clicking on the cards selects them and plays when the submit button is clicked
+-Select the game that just appeared and click start game

 DB management